 top of page

 Ethiopia fascinates us, a heady mixture of ancient and modern cultures and sights.
-Many of the ancient sites have been continuously occupied since their construction lending a timelessness to the country.
+Many of the ancient sites have been continuously occupied since their construction lending a feeling of timelessness to the country.
 The rock hewn churches of Lalibela, carved out underground from single solid piece of stone are a wonder to explore.
 The Rift Valley with its beautiful lakes and the Omo Valley, home to tribal people who still live traditional lives are like a page out of National Geographic Magazine from a century ago.
 There is so much in Ethiopia to make you say "wow."
 And while Ethiopia does not have the vast numbers of animals seen in some parts of Africa, it more than makes up for this with its varied and dramatic landscape, some of the most impressive and unusual seen anywhere in Africa.
 We travel in comfortable vehicles, take domestic flights and spend the nights in some of the best lodges and hotels Ethiopia has to offer.

 thumbnail-10.jpg